tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-python/connecting-to-postgres-with-python.md

 ## Conclusion

-In this guide, we discussed the step-by-step process to connect to the Postgres database with Python
+In this guide, we discussed the step-by-step process to connect to the Postgres database with Python.

-You can also read our well-structured guides to know more operations you can perform on Postgres database, [click here](https://tembo.io/docs/category/postgres-guides)
+You can also read our well-structured [guides for Postgres operations](https://tembo.io/docs/category/postgres-guides).

 For further exploration of valuable PostgreSQL-related content, we encourage you to explore our informative [blog posts](https://tembo.io/blog).